 Boeing’s 737 factory at the Renton, Wash., site leads the industry as the most efficient airplane factory in the world.
-More than 11,600 commercial airplanes (707, 727, 737, and 757) or about 30 percent of the worldwide fleet flying today were built in Renton.
-According the Guinness World Records, the 737 is the “most produced large commercial jet” in aviation history.
-Covering 1.1 million square feet of factory space, the 737 program rolls out 42 airplanes a month and is expected to increase the rate to 47 a month in 2017 and 52 in 2018.
-From the time a fuselage enters the factory, it takes 10 days to complete an airplane.
-The final assembly building has two moving lines producing Next-Generation 737s and a third that will initially produce the 737 MAX beginning in 2015.
+More than 14,500 commercial airplanes (707, 727, 737, and 757) or about 30 percent of the worldwide fleet flying today were built in Renton.
+According to Guinness World Records, the 737 is the “most produced large commercial jet” in aviation history.
+Covering 1.1 million square feet of factory space, the 737 program has rolled out over 10,600 of the jets since the program began in 1967.
+More than 7,000 Next-Generation 737 airplanes were produced in Renton from 1997 to 2019.
+In 2015, the factory began producing the 737 MAX family of airplanes.
 The P-8, a Navy submarine hunter and maritime patrol aircraft, and a military derivative of the 737-800, is also built at Renton.